SahrEl/Session4/Exercise6/Exercise6.md

 ![alt text](intq.png)

-Additionally, looking at the `node` parameters, we could see that no only the session features only 16 CPUs, but each core is limited to **one** thread only.
+Additionally, looking at the `node` parameters, we could see that not only the session features only 16 CPUs, but each core is limited to **one** thread only.

 ![alt text](scontrolnode.png)